-#6 Be wary of the products
+Tip #6 – Be wary of non-edible products and souvenirs

 As a vegetarian, I’m guessing you’re an animal lover too?
 Well, beyond the food, you also need to be wary of the products available to buy in China.
-On our tour, we were taken to a silk factory where the poor little silk worms were boiled alive in order to produce their beautiful fabric.
+On our tour, we were taken to a silk factory where the poor little silkworms were boiled alive in order to produce their beautiful fabric.
 Similarly, pearl factories aren’t cruelty-free either, thanks to their need for oysters.

 Do also note that in order to sell in mainland China, toiletries companies HAVE to be tested on animals.
 Please do the animal kingdom a favour and bring your own cruelty-free products from home.